-Samburu National Reserve located in Northern Kenya is a game reserve on the banks of the Ewaso Ng'iro river in Kenya.
+One of the famous Safari destinations in East Africa, Samburu National Reserve is located in Northern Kenya and is a premier game reserve situated on the banks of the Ewaso Ng'iro river.
 This vast expanse of remote pristine wilderness measures 165 square kilometers in area and borders the Ewaso Ng'iro River to the south, which separates it from the Buffalo Springs National Reserve.
-Samburu Reserve is a unique wildlife conservation haven, famous for an abundance of rare species of animals such as the Grevy Zebra, Somali Ostrich, Reticulated Giraffe, Gerenuk and the Beisa Oryx.
+Samburu Reserve is a unique wildlife conservation haven famous for an abundance of rare species of animals such as the Grevy Zebra, Somali Ostrich, Reticulated Giraffe, Gerenuk and the Beisa Oryx.
 The reserve is also home to a population of close to 900 Elephants.
 Large predators such as the Lion, Leopard and Cheetah are an important attraction (Kamunyak the famous Lioness that adapted a baby Oryx is a resident in the reserve).
 Samburu is infact one of the better locations in Kenya to spot Leopard.
 Wild dog sightings are also a common attraction to this unique protected area and Birdlife is abundant with over 450 recorded species.

 In case you require any guidance or recommendations about a visit to Samburu National Reserve, please do get in touch with us via email and we promise to respond immediately.